vivekuppal/transcribe/README.md

 ## Software Installation

 Note that installation files are generated every few weeks.
-So these file will almost always trail the latest codebase available in the repo.
+Generated binaries will almost always trail the latest codebase available in the repo.

 Latest Binary
 - Generated: 2024-01-30